UX Case Study:

 Sitemap & User Flow

-Starting the design began in earnest with ideation, storyboarding, and creation of user flows that could lead to the first iterations of information architecture for the Happy Saplings app.
-I further refined the logic and flow behind the product using multiple iterations of both the Happy Sapling app’s sitemap and wireframe models of key screens and pages.
+Starting the design began with ideation, storyboarding, and the creation of user flows.
+This all led to the first iterations of information architecture for the Happy Saplings app.
+I further refined the product’s logic and flow while working on both the Happy Sapling app’s sitemap and wireframe models of key screens and pages.

-The sitemap at this stage of the design process informed the wireframes and vice versa, ultimately leading to this visual representation of the product’s information architecture.
+The sitemap at this stage of the design process informed the wireframes and vice versa, ultimately leading to the version included below.

-An example user flow that helped guide the construction of this sitemap is below.
+An example user flow that helped guide the construction of this sitemap seen here:

 Paper Wireframes